Apuldram: Landmarks

-Ryman's is a grade 1 listed building.
+Ryman's is a Grade I listed building.

 At the end of the 12th century Sir Michael de Appeltrieham owned several hundred acres of the parish, including the site of this property.
 The earliest recorded house on the site was built for Chauns in the 13th century, and at the beginning of the 15th century William Ryman added the three-storey tower and the south wing shown in the picture.
 Despite many later alterations, including some by the architect Walter Godfrey in the 1930s, William Ryman's house was probably much the same size as it is today.

 Ryman was a prominent lawyer and his son, Sir William Ryman, was Sheriff of Sussex.
 The Ryman family held the estate for nearly two centuries until it was bought in 1619 by William Smyth of Binderton.
 After a suit in Chancery it was divided in 1730 between the two daughters of George Smyth.
 Ryman's and some 300 acre went to Barbara, wife of the Rev William Barttelot.
 Apuldram Manor and the same amount of land went to Mary, see below.

-The Manor House is grade 2 listed.
+The Manor House is Grade II listed.
 The north face of this early 17th-century house has a Dutch gable, rare in this part of the county.
 Soon after its construction it was bought by William Smyth.
 It passed via his great-granddaughter Mary to her husband William Hamilton and stayed in that family for a century and a half.